NeutrinoCodes/Neutrino/Installation/Linux/installation_linux.md

 Neutrino can be successfully installed and used on Linux by using the **VScode** editor toolchain or manually from a command shell.

 ## Hardware requirements:
-A GPU having the following characteristic is necessary:
-- **OpenCL-OpenGL interoperability GPU mode**
+A GPU having the **OpenCL-OpenGL interoperability GPU mode** is necessary.

-This can be verified by installing and using the `clinfo` command line tool (https://github.com/Oblomov/clinfo).
+This can be verified by installing and using the `clinfo` command line tool.
 After its installation, on a command terminal do:\
 `clinfo`\
 \
 In the text output (it can be long!) there should be a section regarding your GPU, similar to this one:\